Passau to Innsbruck train with ÖBB

 The last train from Passau to Innsbruck leaves at 11:13 PM.

-Yes, there is a high-speed train from Passau to Innsbruck.
+There is no high speed train available from Passau to Innsbruck.

 There is no direct train service currently available from Passau to Innsbruck.